GentiLicenji/TransactionServer/README.md

 ## Project status
 Deadline - Feb 21st,2025.
-<br/> Project is on time as scheduled.
+<br/> Project was completed by Feb 25th,2025.

 ### References and other resources <a name="references"></a>
 * [Swagger codegen](https://swagger.io/docs/open-source-tools/swagger-codegen/)